onyx-and-iris/voicemeeter-api-powershell/README.md

 mc, k for virtual strips only.

 ### Bus
-The following strip commands are available:
+The following bus commands are available:
 - mute: bool
 - mono: bool
 - eq: bool